 Are there any risks to taking hormones?

 But most people who take hormones don’t develop these things, and for people who choose to take hormones, the benefits can greatly outweigh the risks.
 For example, studies show that young trans people who have the option of taking puberty blockers are less likely to experience depression and anxiety as a result of dysphoria.
-And, if someone who is taking hormones needs to stop, most of the effects are reversible (though breast growth and clitoral enlargement are permanent).
+If someone is taking hormones and they need to stop, most of the effects are reversible.
+Only a few like breast growth and clitoral enlargement are permanent.